 Simone.
 Originally my plan was to become an English teacher.

-Teaching English as a Foreign Language) certification before moving to Bangkok.
+I got my TEFL (Teaching English as a Foreign Language) certification before moving to Bangkok.
 Unfortunately, or maybe fortunately, that didn’t really work out for me.

 Bangkok is wild.
 Sometimes even lawless.
 It’s incredibly sex and trans-positive.